It’s usually 8:30 p.m. when I give the first warning shot to my two teenage daughters.

 A healthy marriage is the cornerstone of the home.

 The cornerstone of your family is not your children.
 They are a part of the foundation and make up a major part of the structure, but they’re not the main thing that holds this whole beautiful mess together.
 That’s you — you and your wife, you and your husband, you and your partner.
 It’s your responsibility to lead your family, and your home.
 Your children are looking to the two of you for direction and example (more on this in a minute).

 Before them, it was us.

 Before they existed it was the two of us.
+Me and my wife.
 We fell in love, skipped class to be together, stayed up too late talking on the phone (that was tied to the wall by a cord), and eventually committed to forever with one another.
 We were the beginning.
 We kicked this whole party off.
 Then these beautiful children came along.
-And we’re sure thankful they did because they fill our [lives] with so much joy.
+And we’re sure thankful they did because they fill our lives with so much joy.
 But, our union is sacred.
 Our union is holy.
-With all of our power, we must protect that sacredness.
+With all of my power, I must protect that sacredness with my wife.

 Photo: Mike Berry